Sign In

 • Breakaway.
 Glass objects that are easily destroyed during SFX shots such as stunts.

 • A nervous.
 While working on location “a nervous” is the last scout around to check that you haven’t left anything behind.
-Each department will do its own; it is also called a “dummy check”.
+Each department will do their own; it is also called a “dummy check”.
 If you are asked to complete this - check everywhere.
-Whatever you do, don’t just casually gaze around the room.
+Whatever you do don’t just casually gaze around the room.
 It's also an excellent opportunity to make sure that the location is left how you found it, another golden rule.

 • Pre-visualisation.
 Also known as Pre-vis or wireframe window, is the process that production designers and the VFX team refer to.
-The pre-visualization of a scene can be displayed either by a 3D animation, video, photography, chip art, or mood boards.
+The pre-visualisation of a scene can be displayed either by a 3D animation, video, photography, chip art, or mood boards.

 • Vector Graphics.
 Vector plays an important part in graphics and design.
 The crucial thing about Vector images is they can be enlarged and will not be compromised regarding quality.
 The image can be scaled up or down with negligible impact on the viewer.